Rilock/Rilock/README.md

 - I studied Computer Science at the University of Las Palmas de Gran Canaria
 - Actually I'm working in projects related to aviation data
 - I’m interested in the front-end development although I also work on the backend.
-- ❤️ I like to play videogames, take photos, see football matches, talk with friends.
+- I like to play videogames, take photos, watch football matches, talk with friends.
 Normal things

 <!---
 Rilock/Rilock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.